 South Lake Tahoe Brain Injury Lawyer

 There are several steps involved in making the diagnosis of a traumatic brain injury.
 When someone presents to the doctor following a traumatic event, the physician will ask questions about the patient's symptoms.
 Some of the most common signs of a head injury include a severe headache, memory loss, nausea, vomiting, and emotional irritability.
-If the doctor believes that the symptoms are consistent with a brain injury, he or she will likely perform several physical exam maneuvers.
+If the doctor believes the symptoms are consistent with a brain injury, they will likely perform several physical exam maneuvers.
 These include:

 - Testing the patient's hearing and vision to see if these parts of the brain have been damaged.

 - Testing the patient's reflexes to see if there has been any nerve damage.

 - Using some basic recall tests to examine the patient's cognitive function.